 Last Updated on

-Many artists want to earn an income from their artwork but soon realize that selling art is a lot more complicated than creating it.
+Many artists want to earn an income selling artwork but soon realize selling fine art is a lot more complicated than creating it.

 Building a business of any kind, including selling art is not easy.